Sharp threshold for percolation on expanders: Threshold phenomenon for the appearance of a giant component

-\end{lemm} \begin{dem} To lighten notation, we write $f(x)=L_n^{(1)}(x)$ for the size of the largest component.
-A look at the proof of Theorem 2.8 in \cite{AlonBenjaminiStacey04} reveals that there are three positive real numbers $K_1(b,d)<\infty$, $\omega(b,d)<1$, and $g(b,d)>0$, depending only on $b$ and $d$, such that

-(The estimate for $p$ close to $0$ is not made explicit in \cite{AlonBenjaminiStacey04} but follows from (\ref{eq:subcritical}).)
-For any fixed $p$, one may write:
+\end{lemm} \begin{pf} To lighten notation, we write $f(x)=L_n^{(1)}(x)$ for the size of~the largest component.
+A look at the proof of Theorem 2.8 in \citet{AlonBenjaminiStacey04} reveals that there are three positive real numbers $K_1(b,d)<\infty$, $\omega(b,d)<1$, and $g(b,d)>0$, depending only on $b$ and $d$, such that\looseness=-1 \looseness=0 The estimate for $p$ close to $0$ is not made explicit in \citet{AlonBenjaminiStacey04} but follows from (\ref{eq:subcritical}).
+Since $f$ is monotone, one may write for any fixed $p$,

-(where $y_-=\max(0,-y)$ denotes the negative part of a real number $y$).
-Let $A_n$ be the event that the size of the second largest connected component is at most $|V_n|^{\omega(b,d)}$.
-Notice that $(f(X)-f(X^{(e)})_-$ can only be positive if $x(e)=0$ and edge $e$ is adjacent to the largest component in $G_n$.
-Then the difference between $f(X^{(e)})$ and $f(X)$ is the size of the component that gets attached to the largest component by adding edge $e$ to $G_n$.
-Thus $(f(X)-f(X^{(e)})_-$ is always bounded by the size of the second largest connected component in $G_n$.
-It is also smaller than $|V_n|$.
+[where $y_-=\max(0,-y)$ denotes the negative part of a real number $y$].
+Let~$A_n$ be the event that the size of the second largest connected component is at most $n^{\omega(b,d)}$.
+Notice that $(f(X)-f(X^{(e)}))_-$ can only be positive if $x(e)=0$, and the edge $e$ is adjacent to the largest component in $G_n$.
+Then the difference between $f(X^{(e)})$ and $f(X)$ is the size of the component that gets attached to the largest component by adding the edge $e$ to $G_n$.
+Thus $(f(X)-f(X^{(e)}))_-$ is always bounded by the size of the second largest connected component in $G_n$.
+It is also smaller than $n$.
 Thus, we have